Please Note: While all reasonable efforts have been made to match the official copy kept in the church office, there may be differences.

 SECTION D. THE DEACONS

 1. Qualifications.
-Deacons shall be male members of this church and have the qualifications set forth in Acts 6:3 and 1 Timothy 3:8-13.
+Deacons shall be males who have been full active members of this church for at least one year and have the qualifications set forth in Acts 6:3 and 1 Timothy 3:8-13.
 A Deacon must complete the Deacon Qualification and Approval Process as set forth in a separate policy including but not limited to: approval by the current Elders to enter the process; examination as to Biblical and theological knowledge; confirmation of moral qualifications for Deaconship; completion of an internship period; and confirmation of the call of God to Deaconship by the Elders and the church congregation.
 If married, their wives shall also be members of this church.

 2. Duties.
 The Scriptures indicate the office of Deacon is that of a servant of the Church and helper to the Elders (Philippians 1:1; 1 Timothy 3; Acts 6:1-6) and they are, therefore, directly responsible to the Elders.
 Specific duties of the Deacons shall be defined by the Elders according to the needs of the church.
 Some of the duties which the Deacons will assist the Elders with include: